-Encrypted sync (Pro)
+Encrypted sync in Pro

 WeekFlux keeps your tasks, time blocking, focus sessions, habits, notes, weekly review, and work and private spaces on your device by default.
 That local-first foundation is what makes the planner fast and dependable offline.